Flad115/Wordle/README.md

 ## This learning project is a recreation of the game wordle developed Josh Wardle.

 You have 6 guesses to figure out a random 5 letter word (ENGLISH ONLY).
 Input answers by typing and submit a guess by pressing enter (WILL NOT WORK ON MOBILE).
-There is no case sensitiity
+There is no case sensitivity

 > The letterboxes will become colored when a guess is submitted: